Spectral Condition-Number Estimation of Large Sparse Matrices: The Algorithm

 The third stopping criterion is

-where $c_{3}$ is a parameter that is set by default to $64/\epsilon_{\text{machine}}$.
+where $c_{3}$ is a parameter that is set by default to $1/(64\cdot\epsilon_{\text{m}})$.
 In other words, at this threshold we consider the matrix to be numerically rank deficient and we do not attempt to estimate the exact condition number.
-This criterion is used in the standard LSQR algorithm~\cite{LSQR} as a regularizing criterion.
+Standard LSQR uses a different condition number estimate in a similar stopping criterion, for regularization~\cite{LSQR}.

-To achieve good accuracy even for matrices that are terribly ill conditioned (condition number close to $1/\epsilon_{\text{machine}}$), the stopping criteria are refined in two additional ways: \begin{enumerate} \item If at some point we have
+To achieve good accuracy even for matrices that are terribly ill conditioned (condition number close to $1/\epsilon_{\text{m}}$), the stopping criteria are refined in two additional ways: \begin{enumerate} \item If at some point we have

-where $c_{4}$ is a parameter that is set by default to $\sqrt{\epsilon_{\text{machine}}}$, we set $c_{1}$ (residual-based stopping threshold) to $c_{1}^{\prime}$, which is set by default to $4\epsilon_{\text{machine}}$. \item Even when the method detects convergence using one of its three criteria (small residual, small error, and numerical rank deficiency), it keeps iterating.
+where $c_{4}$ is a parameter that is set by default to $\sqrt{\epsilon_{\text{m}}}$, we set $c_{1}$ (residual-based stopping threshold) to $c_{1}^{\prime}$, which is set by default to $4\epsilon_{\text{m}}$.
+The rationale is that when the matrix is ill conditioned, the residual based test is less accurate so we lower threshold to compensate. \item Even when the method detects convergence using one of its three criteria (small residual, small error, and numerical rank deficiency), it keeps iterating.
 The number of extra iterations is one quarter of the number performed until convergence was detected.
 This rule is a heuristic that tries to improve the accuracy of the condition number estimate.
 The cost of this heuristic is obviously limited and it can be turned off by the user. \end{enumerate}

-There is one more twist to the algorithm.
-The algorithm stores the matrix $R^{(t)}$, one of two bidiagonal matrices that LSQR incrementally constructs but normally discards.
-As in the symmetric Lanczos algorithm, the singular values of $R^{(t)}$ converge to the singular values of $A$.
+In addition, our algorithm also stores the matrix $R^{(t)}$, one of two bidiagonal matrices that LSQR incrementally constructs but normally discards.
+In exact arithmetic, the singular values of $R^{(t)}$ converge to the singular values of $A$~\cite{cullum85,druskin91}.
 Once the algorithm terminates, we compute $\tilde{\sigma}_{\min}\approx\sigma_{\min}(R^{(t)})$; if it is smaller than the best $\|Ad^{(t)}\|/\|d^{(t)}\|$ estimate, we output both estimates.
 One estimate ($\tilde{\sigma}_{\min}$) is tighter, but it comes with no certificate vector; the other is looser, but comes with a certificate.
-Generating the certificate for the Lanczos estimate requires storing the Lanczos vectors or repeating the iterations, both of which we consider to be too expensive.
+Generating the certificate for the Lanczos estimate requires storing the Lanczos vectors or repeating the iterations.
+The former is obviously too expensive, while the latter might be redundant if the user is satisfied with the certificate already computed.
+We note that the singular values of $R^{(t)}$ tend to converge first to large singular values of $A$, so this estimate is not very likely to be better than $\|Ad^{(t)}\|/\|d^{(t)}\|$.